 The train ride from Taipei to Taitung takes 3-4 hours and costs about 800 NT one way.
 Book tickets via the normal train (TRA) on Klook here.

-By Bus: Busses leave hourly from Taipei to the East Coast.
+By Bus: Buses leave hourly from Taipei to the East Coast.
 A bus from Taipei to Hualien now only takes about 2.5 hours.
 You can book tickets to travel to Taiwan’s East Coast via inter-city bus on Klook here.

 By Bicycle: Cycling is the best way to enjoy Taiwan’s landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can search on KKday here and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.